Psycho II (film): Screenplay

-In 1982, author Robert Bloch published his novel Psycho II, which satirized Hollywood slasher films.
+In 1981, Australian director Richard Franklin was on a couple of panels with Robert Bloch at the SF film convention Cinecon (Sheraton Hotel, Melbourne) at which Bloch was Guest of Honour.
+In 1982, Bloch published his novel Psycho II, which satirized Hollywood slasher films.
 Concerned by this, Universal decided to make their own version that differed from Bloch's work.
-Australian director Richard Franklin, who was Hitchcock's student and even visited him on the set of Topaz, was hired to direct Psycho II on the basis of his earlier Hitchcock-inspired thrillers Patrick and Roadgames.
+Richard Franklin, who was Alfred Hitchcock's student and even visited him on the set of Topaz, was hired to direct Psycho II on the basis of his earlier Hitchcock-inspired thrillers Patrick and Roadgames.
 Universal hired writer Tom Holland to write the screenplay.

 Hilton A. Green, assistant director of the original Psycho, was contacted and asked if he wanted to produce the film.
-Green, fearing that Hitchcock may not have approved of sequels to his films, called Hitchcock's daughter Patricia Hitchcock and asked what she thought of the film.
-Patricia Hitchcock gave her blessing to the film, saying that her father would have loved it.
+Green, fearing that Hitchcock might not have approved of sequels to his films, contacted Hitchcock's daughter Patricia Hitchcock and sent her the script for the film.
+Patricia Hitchcock gave her blessing, saying that her father would have loved it.